Please Read this page fully and carefully. It has important and new information.

 Currently the only way to make a reservation for the Wendy Thompson Hut is online.

-Please understand that it may take up to three days for your reservation request to be processed.
+Please understand that it may take from three to seven days for your reservation request to be processed.
 Reservations made from Wednesday on for a weekend may not be processed in time for your visit.
 Please plan ahead.

 To make a reservation: